tenox7/rcpd/README.md

 ## Motivation

 Easily copy files between vintage computer clients and a modern server/NAS.
 The r-commands are ubiquitous on old operating systems, even Windows NT.
-Also they are very easy from networking point of view, using only a single TCP port, unlike for example `ftp` or `tftp`.
-However, in recent years both r-daemons and [inetd](https://en.wikipedia.org/wiki/Inetd) have been deprecated, leaving little alternatives.
+Also rcp is NAT/QEMU/Docker frienly as it uses only a single TCP port, unlike for example `ftp` or `tftp`.

+In recent years both r-daemons and [inetd](https://en.wikipedia.org/wiki/Inetd) have been deprecated on modern OSes, leaving little alternatives.

 ## Implementation

 This implementaion of rcpd is fully self contained, stand-alone, statically linked binary, with zero dependencies.
 Doesn't require `rshd`, `inetd`, `shell` or anything else.
-It can be run from Docker with ease.
+It can be run as a Docker container with ease.

 ## Security considerations